varnish/hitch/hitch.man.rst

   --proxy-proxy          Proxy HaProxy's PROXY (IPv4 or IPv6) protocol line
                          before actual data (PROXY v1 only)
                          (Default: off)
+  --alpn-protos=LIST     Sets the protocols for ALPN/NPN negotiation, given by a comma
+                         separated list.
+If this is not set explicitly, ALPN/NPN will not be used.
+Requires OpenSSL 1.0.1 for NPN and OpenSSL 1.0.2 for ALPN.
   --sni-nomatch-abort    Abort handshake when client submits an unrecognized SNI server name
                          (Default: off)
   --ocsp-dir=DIR         Set OCSP staple cache directory